To see a short introduction to each of our counsellors, please select their picture.

 I am bilingual, can offer therapy in English and Hindi, and I look forward to collaborating with you on your journey towards healing and personal growth.

-I don’t believe one size fits all.
-We all have different backgrounds and past experiences, and therefore how we struggle and how we heal is not always the same.
-My aim is to build a secure and trusting therapeutic relationship with clients, to support them in their journey.
+As an Integrative Counsellor I use Person-Centred Therapy, Cognitive Behavioural Therapy, and Attachment Theory in a blended approach to tailor support for individual client needs.
+I don't believe one size fits all.
+We all have different backgrounds, past experiences, and therefore, how we struggle and how we heal is not always the same.

 Hi, my name is Urja Bargale.
 I am a student counsellor currently pursuing my Master’s degree (Level 7) in Integrative Counselling & Psychotherapy at the University of Derby.
 I am a student member of the British Association for Counselling and Psychotherapy (BACP) and adhere to the same ethical guidelines and code of conduct for therapeutic practice.